This camera manual library is for reference and historical purposes,

 * Black-White or Color

+(1) To unlock back cover, turn the tripod socket in the direction marked '0'.
+Then open the Back Cover by swinging it out.
 (2) Remove the Take-Up Spool in the Lower Film Chamber by pulling out the Lower Film Spool Locking Spring.
 (3) Place the Take-Up Spool in the Upper Film Chamber by pulling out the Upper Film Spool Locking Spring.
 (4) Place a new roll of size 120 film in the Lower Film Chamber. |

-(5) Gently draw out the film leader.
-Thread the film leader into the wider slot of the Take-Up Spool in the Upper Film Chamber, then turn the Film Winding Knob.
+wider slot of the Take-Up Spool in the Upper Film Chamber, then turn the Film

+Winding Knob.
 Make sure that the film leader is placed evenly. |

 PICTURE TAKING PROCEDURE

 (1) Open the Viewfinder Hood by lifting it at back.
 Press the Viewfinder Hood down to close it.
 (2) Set the Lens Aperture Control Lever to the desired number on the Lens Aperture Scale.
 (3) Set the Shutter Speed Dial on the required speed to the Shutter Speed Indicator.
-(4) Push down the Shutter Cocking Lever.
-Be sure not to change Shutter Speed after the shutter is cocked. |
+(4) Push down the Shutter winding Lever.
+Be sure not to change Shutter Speed after the shutter is wound. |

 |